Property Owners, Parents, and Tenants

 The Healthy Homes and Lead Poisoning Prevention Program (HHLPPP) seeks to eliminate exposure to lead through development and enforcement of regulations; professional and public education; certification of lead paint professionals; inspections of suspected sources of lead; monitoring of reported blood lead levels; and, case management for individuals with elevated lead levels.
 Below you will find links to information resources, a list of licensed lead professionals, and forms for property owners who have been issued an order of lead hazard reduction.

-- Certification of Removal from the Rental Market
+- Certification of Removal from the Residential Rental Market

 - Extension Request Form